 - Disseminated malignancy

-Course of Molluscum Contagiosum Infection in Body
+The Course of Molluscum Contagiosum Infection in Body

-There are 2-7 weeks of incubation period but a latent period of as long as the half year is known.
+There are 2-7 weeks of incubation period but a latent period of as long as the half-year is known.

 Cells at the center of the lesion show the greatest distortion.
 Ultimately, these cells are destroyed and this forms large hyaline bodies called molluscum bodies or Henderson-Paterson bodies.
 These contain cytoplasmic masses of virus material.

-These bodies appear as white depression at the center the lesion leading to the umbilicated appearance of the lesion.
+These bodies appear as white depression at the center of the lesion leading to the umbilicated appearance of the lesion.

 Occasionally, inflammatory changes may occur.